AudioBible/KJV/README.md

 ![dubai-flat-earth-ruler-comparison](images/dubai-flat-earth-ruler-comparison.png)

-## THE EARTH IS FLAT, IN CASE YOU DIDN'T KNOW, NASA LIES!
+## THE EARTH IS FLAT, NASA/GOVERNMENT LIES!

 **ISAIAH 40:22:** It is he that sitteth upon the circle of the earth, and the inhabitants thereof are as grasshoppers; that stretcheth out the heavens as a curtain, and spreadeth them out as a tent to dwell in: